scttfrdmn/lens/docs/USER_SCENARIOS/03_LAB_PI_WALKTHROUGH.md

 #### Lab Meeting (Monday, 2 PM)

 **Prof. Chen announces**:
-> "We're moving to AWS IDE for cloud computing.
+> "We're moving to Lens for cloud computing.
 I've been managing our cloud spending ineffectively, and the lab server is a bottleneck.
-AWS IDE has auto-stop built-in, so we won't have cost overruns like last year's $4,000 incident.
+Lens has auto-stop built-in, so we won't have cost overruns like last year's $4,000 incident.
 I want everyone set up by end of week."

 **Student reactions**:
 - **Advanced students (2)**: "Will we have full AWS access?
 Can we customize?"